roaked/roaked.github.io/content/docs/code/uav/dynamics.md

 # **Phase 1.
 Drone System Dynamics**

 {{< hint tip >}}
 If you wish to skip the theoretical and implementation details, [please click here to jump to the summarized findings Ch.
-4 - The Moving UAV](https://ricardochin.com/docs/2code/1drone/_index2/#4-the-moving-uav).
-I have cool images! ✌️{{< /hint >}}
+4 - The Moving UAV](https://ricardochin.com/docs/2code/1drone/_index2/#4-the-moving-uav).{{< /hint >}}

 ## 1 System Dynamics Modeling